-Many of our preschools have us visit their individual classes once or twice a month.
-We start by learning about the characteristics that fit an animal into a group as well as those that distinguish them as individuals.
+With a series of four-five visits, we typically start by learning about the characteristics that fit an animal into a group, as well as those that distinguish them as individuals.
 As the year progresses, we explore the ways that each creature fits into a particular habitat, where these places are, and the skills/adaptations each animal has to succeed in their natural environment.

 Our Director travels around the globe photographing wildlife in their natural habitats, while discovering diverse cultures.
 Photography, stories and artifacts from these adventures are often utilized in our programs.
 In the interest of exploration and connecting children with animals in their natural settings, the culminating experience for many of our schools is a field trip to the forest, pond or coast.

-* We typically start with two-year old classes in the second half of the year.
+For two-year old classes, we typically start in the second half of the year.

 |